sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

     cd projects
     ```

-    > Your main interaction will be through the `cds` command.
-It is used to build, run, and debug your CAP application.
-Besides that, you can also use `cds` to enrich your application with additional capabilities such as messaging, multitenancy, or cloud integration.
+    > Your main interaction is through the `cds` command.
+It's used to build, run, and debug your CAP application.
+You can also use `cds` to enrich your application with additional capabilities such as messaging, multitenancy, or cloud integration.
 You can learn more about the tool's capabilities in [Command Line Interface (CLI)](https://cap.cloud.sap/docs/tools/cds-cli).

 4. Create a new project using [`cds init`](https://cap.cloud.sap/docs/tools/cds-cli#cds-init).